BorisTheBrave/DeBroglie/docs/articles/index.md

 Quick Start (C#)
 =================

-Right now, DeBroglie isn't in NuGet.
-The easiest way to get going is to git clone the repo, and include the DeBroglie project in your solution.
+The DeBroglie library can be downloaded via [NuGet](https://www.nuget.org/packages/DeBroglie).
+Or it can easily be built [from source](https://github.com/BorisTheBrave/DeBroglie).

-Then here's a simple snippet that constructs the relevant objects and runs them.
+Once you are referencing the library. here's a simple snippet that demonstrates constructing the relevant objects and running them.

 ```csharp
 // Define some sample data